 I used to be the proud owner of a beautiful, glass-top desk.
 It was big enough for my desktop computer, my notebooks, my lunch, and whatever stuff I hadn’t gotten around to filing.
 No problems.
-And then my husband started working from home about a year ago and he needed the big desk, so we pulled out my old (rather small) desk and I rediscovered the need for small desk organization.
+And then my husband started working from home about a year ago and he needed the big desk, so we pulled out my old (rather small) desk and I rediscovered the need for small home office ideas.

 I’ve been looking at some of these items since last March.
 I know it’s crazy that I haven’t added much to my desk setup, but I think I kept holding out that my small space was a short term need.
 And then life happened and here we are 11 months later!

 The thing about small desk life is that you can’t have too many things and that which you do have, needs to be consolidated easily!
 Two fabulous purchases I did make were this laptop stand and this bluetooth keyboard.
 The laptop stand raised my eye level and therefore helped cut back on neck strain; the whole setup making a small keyboard all the more necessary.

 Both items have significantly helped and I don’t feel as though either one has detracted from my desk’s look in anyway.
 But nearly everything else has.

 So here are my tops picks for needs (and long-lasting stylish items) for small home office organization.
 Some of them I actively use.
 Others are still on my wishlist, but I’m actively planning to add a few of them to the mix because my workspace is still more than a little frustrating!

 This leather travel pouch set has been a favorite of mine for years.
 I use the larger pouch to hold my makeup (on the go and now in my drawer all the time).
 The smaller size is the perfect little catchall for my travel mouse, laptop accessories, pens, and of course my beloved chapstick!